diegaso-xhc/snake_cpp/README.md

 </p>

-If you were botn before the year 2000, you'll probably know what to do.
+If you were born before the year 2000, you'll probably know what to do.
 Use the keys a,s,d,w to move, and q to quit.